angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

     }
     ```

-    > For those unfamiliar with Go: `defer` makes the statement execute at the end of the function call.
-It’s a neat way to tie memory allocation and deallocation together and avoid leaks.
-The same effect could be achieved by calling `ReleaseMemory` at the end manually.
+    > For those unfamiliar with Go: `defer` delays execution until the surrounding function returns.
+It's a clean way to handle cleanup like releasing memory, without needing to explicitly call `ReleaseMemory` at the end.

-The pseudo-language now looks like this:
+Thanks to these changes, our pseudo-language now reads much more clearly:

 ```go
 cmd := codegen.New()